jcoletaylor/tasker/docs/TASK_DIAGRAM.md

 - `nodes`: Collection of nodes
 - `edges`: Collection of edges
 - `direction`: Layout direction (TD, LR, etc.)
-- `title`: Optional title for the diagram
+- `title`: Optional title for the diagram (shown as a subgraph title)

 All these components support JSON serialization and generation of Mermaid syntax.